SnowyMouse/chimera/README.md

 #### Model LOD fix
 The game uses your vertical resolution to determine how detailed to draw a model.
-However, this results in levels like The Pillar of Autumn showing the highest LOD for some mods when it shouldn't, leading to infamous glitches like the "4K headless chief" glitch.
+However, this results in levels like The Pillar of Autumn showing the highest LOD for some models when it shouldn't, leading to infamous glitches like the "4K headless chief" glitch.
 Chimera makes it scale by 480p, instead.

 #### FOV fix
 There is a bug in the game where, when you increase the vertical resolution of